NicoleRFoster/Targeted-capture-of-eDNA-in-sediment-cores/README.md

 The following study used environmental DNA buried in sediment cores to reconstruct historical changes in coastal plant communities.

 ## Project overview
 Sediment cores (~1m long and 7.5cm wide) were collected from a wetland site in South Australia which today is dominated by mangroves.
-The sediment cores were subsectioned and samples were sent for either dating, stale isotope analysis or eDNA.
-The majority of the code and descriptions here refer to the eDNA analysis method and bioinformatic processing.
+The sediment cores were sub-sectioned and samples were sent for either dating, stable isotope analysis or eDNA analysis.
+The code and descriptions here refer to the eDNA analysis method and bioinformatic processing.

 ## Targeted Capture of eDNA
 Targeted capture of eDNA was conducted on sediment core samples using RNA baits/probes designed to capture plant communities in the Alismatales order (see bait design - https://doi.org/10.1101/2021.09.06.456727).
 A description of this process and comparisons to tradtitional metabarcoding can be found in Foster et al. 2020 https://doi.org/10.1071/MF19175.
-DNA was extracted using the DNeasy Powerlyzer Soil Kit (QIAGEN), library prep was conducted using NEBNext Ultra II Library preparation kit (New England Biolabs®) and targeted capture was performed using myBaits® Targeted NGS Manual Version 4.01.
+Briefly, DNA was extracted using the DNeasy Powerlyzer Soil Kit (QIAGEN), library prep was conducted using NEBNext Ultra II Library preparation kit (New England Biolabs®) and targeted capture was performed using myBaits® Targeted NGS Manual Version 4.01.
 Full methods can be found in the manuscript https://doi.org/10.3389/fevo.2021.735744

 ## Bioinformatic processing
 Raw sequences reads were received from the Illumina HiSeq X Ten and demultiplexed using Illumina Bcl2fastq v2.18.0.
 See Soil_core_processing_code_commandline.R file for next steps, then Soil_core_processing_code_run_with_R.R